akshitmahajan/akshitmahajan/README.md

   <br><br>
 </div>

-- 👨‍💻 I am Backend Engineer with focus on designing & developing distributed, highly available, low latency & scalable software components.
+- 👨‍💻 I am a Software Engineer with focus on designing & developing distributed, highly available, low latency & scalable software components.
 Experienced in micro-services and NoSQL technolgies.

 - 🚀 I love to innovate and do rapid prototyping of IoT solutions and tinker with drones & raspberry-pi.

-- 🌱 Learning dart & planning to learn GoLang.
+- 🌱 Learning AI tools, LLM Prompts and agentic AI to build future-ready applications.

 - ⚡ I love hackathons.